at the dawn of a stroll, I’m meeting you...

 Boris Kustodiev

-The artist painted portraits of contemporaries, landscapes and genre works, capturing the life and color of Russia, features of the national character, everyday life and holidays of the Russian province.
-In his art, he combined the traditions of realism with impressionism and symbolism, enriching them with elements of Russian folklore and folk art.
+Boris Kustodiev painted portraits of his contemporaries, landscapes, and genre works, capturing the life and color of Russia, the peculiarities of the national character, and the everyday life and holidays of the Russian countryside.

 Tretyakov Gallery